SNodeC/SnodeCWebForum/README.md

 ## Todo Functionality
 - Register yourself with Username and Password
-- Create new subtopic
+- Create new topic
-- Create thread in subtopic
+- Create thread in topic
 - Post topics to thread
 - Read posts of a thread